-Underpinning the Application phase of the BehaviourWorks Method is an acknowledgement that, to have a measurable impact on behaviour, our trial interventions must be implemented in a way that allows them to be properly evaluated.
+Underpinning the Application phase of The Method is an acknowledgement that, to have a measurable impact on behaviour, our trials must be implemented in a way that allows them to be properly evaluated.

 Measures of success

-The ultimate measure of success is, of course, behaviour change, but how do we know that we have achieved this?
+The ultimate measure of success is, of course, behaviour change, but how do we know we have achieved it?
 BehaviourWorks has developed a range of robust Monitoring and Evaluation (M&E) frameworks to help us determine what type of data should be collected (and how often) during the trial intervention.